FrankKerschbaumer3/kube-flask/README.md

 3. Run *`docker build -t artillery .` and then *`docker run --rm artillery:latest`

 When done you can use *`minikube delete` to remove the minikube environment from you computer and run *`sudo hosts.sh remove` to remove the

+Credit to `https://github.com/codefresh-contrib/python-flask-sample-app` for the dockerization of the minitwit application.